-Our Sep.
-1st meeting will air live here: pacast.com/live/irrc All letters and emails submitted by 10 am on Aug.
-30th will be reviewed by our Commissioners before the meeting.
+Our July 21st meeting will air live here: https://pacast.com/live/irrc All letters and emails submitted by 10:00 am on July 19th will be reviewed by our Commissioners before the meeting.

 Frequently Asked Questions